wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

         </tr>
         <tr>
             <td>issueTypeId</td>
-            <td>Identifies the issue type whose information you want to retrieve.</td>
+            <td>Identifies the issue type to filter the issues that you want to get.</td>
             <td>Yes</td>
         </tr>
     </table>